HancockLab/Fogo-Edaphic/Main/Figure1/Fig.1C/README.md

 #### Convert pixels to cm

-We took pictures of the trays together with a [color checker](https://www.xrite.com/categories/calibration-profiling/colorchecker-classic) to set the scale.
+We took pictures of the trays together with a [color checker](https://www.xrite.com/categories/calibration-profiling/colorchecker-classic) to set the scale